-The geoportal www.geonorge.no is a web site but in addition it contains central processing functionalities for data file production, web service production, register management etc. It is becoming an increasingly important element in the general public sector digitalization infrastructure.
+The geoportal www.geonorge.no is a web site but in addition it contains a series of tools and api's, central processing functionalities for data file production, web service production, register management etc. It is becoming an increasingly important element in the general public sector digitalization infrastructure.